How to Obtain a Copy of Your Medical Records and Documents

 Questions Regarding Your Child's Birth Certificate

-"How long does it take to receive the birth certificate?"
 You will receive a complimentary copy of your baby's birth certificate from the Louisiana vital Records Registry.
-It can take from 3 to 6 months to receive this copy.
+It can take from three to six months to receive this copy.

 If you would like to make a change to the birth certificate (i.e. adding the father's name, changing the baby's name), contact Louisiana Vital Records at 504-219-4500.
 There may be a fee to make these changes.
 For more information, please visit the State Registrar and Vital Records page of the Department of Health & Hospitals website.
 Then, click on BIRTH RECORDS.